Cosworth GBA

-Nomenculture
+Nomenclature

 Internally, the turbo engine bears the designation Cosworth GBA.
 The letter combination "GB" was intended to tie in with the Cosworth GA, Cosworth's first V6 engine from 1973, and to express that the new engine was the second Cosworth unit with this configuration.
 Apart from that, there was no relationship between the GA and the GB.
 The 3.4-liter GA was based on the Ford Essex block and was intended for use in touring car racing (Group 2).

 To the public, the Cosworth GBA was marketed as the Ford TEC, TEC-Turbo, or TEC-F1; he also appeared in the entry lists for Formula 1 races.
 The letter combination TEC stood for Turbo Engine Cosworth.